Dr Misha Kabir (Ulcerative colitis)

 Completion date: 8th July 2019

 Patients with Inflammatory Bowel Disease (IBD) live with the burden of having an increased risk of developing bowel cancer.
 This study aims to develop an information and decision tool to support these patients.
 The full study will recruit patients with Crohn’s disease and ulcerative colitis.
 Guts UK is funding the part of the study focused on ulcerative colitis.
-Find out how to take part in this study.

 Doctors try to reduce IBD patient’s risk of developing bowel cancer by looking for and removing pre-cancerous cell changes called ‘dysplasia’ during surveillance colonoscopy.
 The time it takes for dysplasia to develop into a cancer has varied hugely in studies.
 This makes patients, diagnosed with dysplasia, uncertain of their actual risk of developing cancer.
 Doctors must advise patients with dysplasia to either have surgery to remove their large bowel, or to have more frequent colonoscopies.
 Weighing up the risks and benefits of these options, in the face of uncertainty, is difficult for patients.
 Doctors do not know enough about how best to help these patients make these decisions.
 This project’s aim is to find out more about the factors that influence patients’ decisions.
 Dr Kabir and her colleagues will learn about the best methods of counselling patients.
 Their findings will help in the creation of a high quality and patient-friendly decision aid.
 They hope that the decision aid will empower patients to choose the right management decision for them.